uygary/FuckThisPaperLaunch/README.md

 Update the `IS_TEST_RUN` value to `False` when you're happy with the settings.

 ## Install dependencies
+This step is necessary only on the first run.

 Open up a PowerShell prompt.
 (Windows Terminal, ConEmu, or just a PS prompt) Then run the `init.ps1` script.